 Selecting the option you feel is the best

 The pros of the rational model

 The rational model allows for an objective approach that’s based on scientifically obtained data to reach informed decisions.
-This reduces the chances of errors, distortions, and assumptions, as well as a manager’s emotions, that might have resulted in poor judgments in the past.
+This reduces the chance of errors and assumptions.
+It also helps to minimise the manager’s emotions which might have resulted in poor judgments in the past.

 The cons of the rational model